History of Japanese foreign relations: Prince Tokugawa Iesato

 Prince Tokugawa Iesato (1863-1940) was very much the leading diplomatic representative of Japan when it came international relations during the first four decades of the twentieth century.
 He and his allies supported a peace and democracy movement.
 Prince Tokugawa represented Japan at the Washington Naval Conference, promoting an international arms limitation treaty.

 1910–1941

-The Japanese modelled their industrial economy closely on the most advanced European models.
+The Japanese modelled their industrial economy closely on the most advanced Western European models.
 They started with textiles, railways, and shipping, expanding to electricity and machinery.
 The most serious weakness was a shortage of raw materials.
 Industry ran short of copper and coal became a net importer.
-A deep flaw in the strategy of aggressive military expansion was a heavy dependence on imports including for 100 percent of the aluminum, 85 percent of the iron ore, and 79 percent of the oil Japan’s economy depended on.
-It was one thing to go to war with China or Russia, but quite another to be in conflict with key suppliers of raw materials such as the United States, Great Britain and the Netherlands, who supplied a majority of Japan’s oil and iron.
+A deep flaw in the strategy of aggressive military expansion was a heavy dependence on imports including for 100 percent of the aluminum, 85 percent of the iron ore, and 79 percent of the oil Japan's economy depended on.
+It was one thing to go to war with China or Russia, but quite another to be in conflict with key suppliers of raw materials such as the United States, Great Britain and the Netherlands, who supplied a majority of Japan's oil and iron.